steffichern/behonest_anon/README.md

 ```

 #### - **Demonstration Format**:
-Retrieve the dataset for this scenario from [this github repo](https://github.com/milesaturpin/cot-unfaithfulness/tree/main/data/bbh) first and save them in the path `/Demonstration_Format/bbh/${task}/xxx.json`.
+Retrieve the dataset for this scenario from the BBH dataset.
+Save them in the path `/Demonstration_Format/bbh/${task}/xxx.json`.
 Then, you can run inference and evaluation with the following:

 ```python
 cd Consistency